Sean Hepburn Ferrer: Audrey Hepburn Children's Fund

 A year after his mother's death in 1993, Ferrer founded the Audrey Hepburn Children's Fund (originally named Hollywood for Children Inc.), a charity funded by exhibitions of Audrey Hepburn memorabilia.
 He directed the charity in cooperation with his half-brother Luca Dotti, and Robert Wolders, his mother's partner, which aimed to continue the humanitarian work of Audrey Hepburn.
 Ferrer brought the exhibition "Timeless Audrey" on a world tour to raise money for the foundation.
 He served as chairman of the fund before resigning in 2012, turning over the position to Dotti.
 In 2017, Ferrer was sued by the fund for alleged self-serving conduct.
 In October 2017, Ferrer responded by suing the fund for trademark infringement, claiming that the fund no longer had the right to use Hepburn's name or likeness.
 Ferrer's suit against the fund was dismissed in March 2018 due to the complaint's failure to include Dotti as a defendant.
-In 2019, the court sided with Ferrer, with the judge ruling there was no merit to the charity's claims it had the independent right to use Audrey Hepburn's name and likeness, or to enter into contracts with third parties without Ferrer's consent.
+In 2019, the court sided with Ferrer, with the judge ruling that the charity could not utilize Hepburn's image without the consent of both Ferrer and Dotti.